Nieuwe-Tonge: History

 The village was first mentioned in 1480 or 1481 as "Nova ecclesia in Grijsoert".
 The current name means "new headland".
 Nieuwe (new) has been added to distinguish from Oude-Tonge.
 Nieuwe-Tonge developed shortly after a dike was built around the Het Noordland polder in 1461.
 It used to have a harbour, but it was relocated to Battenoord in 1504.

 The Dutch Reformed is a single aisled cruciform church built around 1500.
 The choir was damaged by fire in 1723.
 The church was restored between 1965 and 1969 and a baluster was added to the tower.
 The grist mill d'Oranjeboom was in 1768.
 It was in service until 1960.
-Between 1969 and 1971, it was restored and return to active service.
+Between 1969 and 1971, it was restored and returned to active service.

 Nieuwe-Tonge was home to 1,121 people in 1840.
 The village was severely affected by the North Sea flood of 1953.
 Nieuwe-Tonge was a separate municipality until 1966, when it became part of Middelharnis.
 In 2013, it became part of the municipality of Goeree-Overflakkee.

 The Fauna Park Flakkee is a small zoo.
 It was founded in 1995, and is a non-commercial zoo run by volunteers.
 Originally, it specialised in birds.
 Since 2018, it is officially a zoo.